HectorERN/R-Core/test/Portfolios/OED/README.md

 # Portfolios

-The system currently has the capability to support a variety of formats, both Access databases (*.mdb or *.accdb) as well as CSV files with the OED standard.
+The system currently has the capability to support a variety of formats this installation supports a CSV files with the OED standard.

 # OED

-Para ver una descripción detallada acerca del formato de los archivos OED, favor de revisar la documentación oficial a través de los siguientes enlaces:
+For a detailed description of the OED file format, please refer to the official documentation via the following links:

 |Description|Link|
 |---|---|